domph/cs179-project/README.md

 # CS 179 Final Project: Markus Lendermann & Dominic Phung

-This program is a GUI-based fluid dynamics simulator that provides the option of GPU acceleration if a compatible NVIDIA GPU is detected.
+This program is a GUI-based fluid dynamics simulator that allows you to visualize, subject to fluid physics, a collection of particles in an invisible container.
+The GUI has a control panel where you can customize the simulation, like adding more particles (at specific locations and with specific speeds) or changing the particle size.
+On devices where a compatible NVIDIA GPU is detected, the program has a "Use GPU" toggle to switch between running the simulation on the CPU vs. GPU.
+The camera of the scene is modifiable, and the controls to do so are listed in the control panel.

 OpenGL 4.1 is required to run this program.

 <img src="assets/demo.png" width="1000"/>

 ## Pre-built Binaries

 This folder contains the source code to compile and run the program.
-However, we include pre-built binaries for Windows (x64) and MacOS in the `bin` folder for convenience.
+However, we include pre-built binaries for Windows (x64) and macOS in the `bin` folder for convenience.
 These binaries have been tested on a variety of devices without any failure; should they for whatever reason not work, compiling from the source directly and running should work instead.

-To run the MacOS binary, you first have to make it executable via `chmod +x ./cs179-project-mac`.
+To run the macOS binary, you first have to make it executable via `chmod +x ./cs179-project-mac`.
 Then, follow these instructions to run it (since the app isn't registered with Apple): [https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

+For macOS, GPU acceleration is not supported since NVIDIA has long since deprecated the NVIDIA CUDA Toolkit for macOS (and indeed, no modern macOS device has an NVIDIA card).

 ## Required Toolchain